Definite Numeral Adjectives

 - Students solved twenty examples of the exercise which was taught by their teacher.

-- Teacher asked us to bring six notebooks on tomorrow.
+- The teacher asked us to bring six notebooks tomorrow.

-We can get ordinal numbers by questioning ‘in what order?’to noun of the sentence.
+We can get ordinal numbers by questioning ‘in what order?’to a noun of the sentence.

-Here are some examples of definite numeral adjectives in ordinal form.
+Here are some examples of definite numeral adjectives in an ordinal form.
 Those are in bold letters.

 - He stood fourth in his class.